nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Student**: A student taking CS2103T
 * **Tag**: A label that can be attached to the student.
 It is used to mark the attendance for a specific week.
 * **Attendance Status**: The current state of a student's attendance.
-* **Contact Entry**: Contact information of either a student or a tutor, containing the name, phone number, email, and attendance status.
+* **Contact Entry**: Contact information of either a student or a tutor, containing the name, phone number, email.
+For students, they also have an attendance status.

 --------------------------------------------------------------------------------------------------------------------